johnnywoo/cliff/README.md

       * Generate config in Cliff XML
   * Load config from PEAR::Console_CommandLine XML
   * Need some way to include code samples in descriptions (formatting breaks those)

+## KNOWN BUGS

+### Completion makes incorrect/extra chars after sudo

+When you try to use sudo with your script, completion results may look like `sudo pear list-upgrades\  ` (with incorrect escaped space at the end).
+This is actually a bug in bash-completion suite (or other script you're using to enable sudo completion), which does not work correctly with `-o nospace`.
+Try completing `sudo git checkout`, it will have weird double space at the end too.
+If it doesn't and Cliff completion still glitches, please write me a letter.

 ## CONTACTS